davidjb/jcu.me-user-doc/source/editing.rst

 or an official document required to change your name.
 Your email address can be changed after a change of name is firstly confirmed by Human Resources.

+Campus information is only used from Human Resources as a fallback if the :ref:`switchboard` has no location present.
+Put simply, the easiest option to update your campus is to make requests to both HR and to the Switchboard.

 |weekly-update|

+.. _idm:

 JCU Identity Management (ICT)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~